 I have a BS in Physical Education and Masters certificates in Organization Development, Change Management and Executive Coaching.

-When I’m not working, you can find me traveling with friends, playing golf and trying new recipes at home in Atlanta, GA.
+When I’m not working, you can find me traveling with friends, playing golf and trying new recipes at home in Sarasota, FL.

 I specialize in consulting, including organization assessments, voice of the client research, and change planning.
 I do one-on-one coaching to help make new mindsets and skill sets really stick.
 I also design and facilitate The Get Real Project’s custom workshops.